 Online and the Sir Stanley Burbury Lecture Theatre, Dobson Road, Sandy Bay, TAS 7004Summary:

-You can join this talk in-person, or online.
+Join this talk in-person, or online.
 Registrations are essential.
-To register for the in-person event, reserve your free tickets through Eventbrite.
-To attend online, register via Zoom here, and we'll email you details on how to join.
+To register for the in-person event, secure your spot through Eventbrite.
+To attend online, register via Zoom, and we'll email you details on how to join.